 However, the Garmin Fenix 6X Pro Sapphire watch didn’t miss a beat, and it continued to record as if nothing out-of-the-ordinary happened.
 So based on this experience, I was convinced that I had to at least have the watch unit on me every time I went hiking.

-What Don’t I Like About the Garmin Fenix 6X Pro Sapphire?
+Things To Be Aware Of About the Garmin Fenix 6X Pro Sapphire

 The Garmin Fenix 6X Pro Sapphire watch was by no means a perfect product.
 In this section, I go through the things that I didn’t like about it.
 That said, many of these gripes were largely due to the size of the watch itself, which it can’t do anything about.
 It’s just a byproduct of fitting in so much functionality into a watch!